jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Receipt upon dissolution
 (3) Anything received by a partner in relation to the final dissolution of the partnership is ignored.
 Exclusion: actual disposal to third party
 (4) This section does not apply to the extent to which a partner of the partnership disposes of their partner's interests in the partnership to persons who are not associated with them.
-For the purposes of testing association, the partners' partnership capacity is ignored.
+For the purposes of testing association, the partner's partnership capacity is ignored.
 Exclusion: partnerships of persons in marriage, civil union, or de facto relationships (5) This section does not apply if—
   (a) immediately before the dissolution, there are only 2 partners of the partnership and they are married to each other, in a civil union together, or in a de facto relationship together; and